Variable declaration (VBA dim): How and why

 In VBA, declaring has two steps:

-- Set a name for the variable.
-For example, you might call yours “quarterlySales.”
+- Set a name for the VBA variable.
+For example, you might give your numbers variable, the “quarterlySales” variable name.

 For example, you might store a number, a date, or a string of text.
-You have to tell Excel what kind of data is going to be stored in the variable before you start using it.
+You tell Excel what type of data is going to be stored in the variable before you start using it.

 Let’s take a look at an example in VBA.
 We’re going to create a variable called “firstName” and tell Excel that it will contain a string of text.
 Here’s the syntax we’ll use: